 Positive-graded exam of the lecture "Genetik AW" or equal qualification.

 - Objective (expected results of study and acquired competences)

 The students have an insight into the theoretical background and methodologies of classical and molecular genetic analysis.

 Students know basic classical and molecular genetic techniques such as extraction of genomic DNA, generation of GMOs, DNA-restriction analysis and the practical execution of PCR.

 From the first part they are familiar with the principles of classical genetics and are able to plan, carry out and interpret crossing experiments in the laboratory.
 They understand the principles of meiosis and can clearly differentiate between segregation and recombination.

 From the second part they are familiar with DNA-based methods for the detection of genetically modified organisms, seeds, feeds, and foodstuffs and they are able to assess the limits of detection of GMO materials by conventional PCR.

-From the third part they understand the possibilities and requirements for naturally occurring gene transfer and from the laboratory experiments the students can calculate probabilities of such events and they can apply these techniques for laboratory purpose.
+From the third part they understand the possibilities and requirements for naturally occurring and directed gene transfer and from the laboratory experiments the students can calculate probabilities of such events and they can apply these techniques for laboratory purpose.

 From part 4 they are familiar with the analysis of molecular markers for genotyping experiments of practical relevance.